Gluten Free Japan LogoGF Japan

 Takoyaki = Wheat

 Traditional takoyaki batter is wheat-based.
 Standard stalls are NOT safe.
-Go to OKO Tako for rice-based GF version.
+Go to OKO Tako for a wheat-free GF version.

 Okonomiyaki = Wheat